+Metropolitan Water Reclamation District of Greater Chicago

+OUR HISTORY

-Metropolitan Water Reclamation District of Greater Chicago OUR HISTORY Reversing the Chicago River, Revitalizing a Community PAGE 6 ESSENTIAL SERVICES Treating Water and Protecting a Region's Health PAGE 8 FINDING RELIEF Solutions for Managing Stormwater and Building a Resilient Cook County
+Reversing the Chicago River, Revitalizing a Community PAGE 6 ESSENTIAL SERVICES Treating Water and Protecting a Region's Health PAGE 8 FINDING RELIEF Solutions for Managing Stormwater and Building a Resilient Cook County PAGE 16

-THE METROPOLITAN WATER RECLAMATION DISTRICT OF GREATER CHICAGO The Utility for the Future You Can Rely On Every Day As the Metropolitan Water Reclamation District of Greater Chicago (MWRD) celebrates 130 years of dedicated service to the residents of Cook County and the Chicago area, we at the MWRD continue to build on an accomplished record of reliability and ingenuity in protecting the area waterways, public health and the environment.
+THE METROPOLITAN WATER RECLAMATION DISTRICT OF GREATER CHICAGO The Utility for the Future You Can Rely On Every Day Since 1889, the Metropolitan Water Reclamation District of Greater Chicago (MWRD) has established an illustrious record of reliability and ingenuity in protecting public health, area waterways and the planet.
+That essential work took on new meaning during a global pandemic.
+Despite obstacles, our staff rose to the occasion to keep the water flowing, our water environment intact and services humming.
+We even discovered new ways to increase our resourcefulness during these unimagined times.
 Throughout its history, the MWRD has made an indelible imprint on the Chicago area and the quality of life for all our residents.
 The MWRD established this reputation for unfaltering dependability and innovative leadership treating the region's wastewater, managing stormwater and protecting our water resources.
 While our generations of service are historically significant, there are many more exciting chapters on the horizon.
 Since undertaking the extraordinary task of reversing the flow of the Chicago River to protect Lake Michigan, the MWRD engaged in more than a century of progress and continuous innovation to care for our water environment.
 Those early commitments were aimed at protecting the public's health and water resources, and while the MWRD maintains that same level of excellence at an exceptional value to taxpayers, we also pride ourselves in cleaning water in the face of an evolving system of water treatment.
 Today, we are met with a changing climate, record rain events and an increased use in impervious pavement across our flat terrain.
 As a result, we are continuously challenged to find comprehensive solutions to manage stormwater and prevent flooding, all while grasping emerging technologies to improve local water quality and protect a river that is soaring in popularity.
 To meet this demand, we are developing new systems to reduce nutrients in our water, decreasing greenhouse gas emissions, conserving and reusing water, recovering renewable resources, and maintaining a tradition of reliability and resourcefulness that has become a hallmark for our agency across the region.
 As a utility of the future, the MWRD is also educating the communities it serves and working with stakeholders to create awareness for our water environment.
 By actively forming new partnerships, engaging the public and urging our communities to consider the countless ways we can all contribute to improving our water environment, we are taking a role of leadership, fostering collaboration, broadening our reach and magnifying our impact.
 The perseverance of the MWRD is shown in the resiliency of Cook County.
 The MWRD continues to rise to the challenge to effectively manage stormwater and mitigate flooding, and that commitment is expected to continue for generations to come.
-This publication will highlight the many ways the MWRD has grown to become the utility of the future you can rely on every day. \
+This publication will highlight the many ways the MWRD has grown to become the utility of the future you can rely on every day.

-In its daily role of recovering resources and transforming water, the MWRD is protecting the regional water environment and mitigating flooding through its 109 miles of tunnels serving the Tunnel and Reservoir Plan (above), recovering nutrients from water to be reused as fertilizer (above right) and processing biosolids to be reused as compost and other soil amendments to help grow plant life (bottom right).
+In its daily role of recovering resources and transforming water, the MWRD is protecting the regional water environment and mitigating flooding through its 110 miles of tunnels serving the Tunnel and Reservoir Plan (above), recovering nutrients from water to be reused as fertilizer (above right) and processing biosolids to be reused as compost and other soil amendments to help grow plant life (bottom right).